opalmedapps/docs/docs/development/architecture/index.md

 ## Communication between user applications and the Opal PIE

 Hospital networks are typically not accessible from the outside.
-Firebase is used to support passing data from within the hospital firewall to the user application and vice versa.
+Firebase is used to support passing data from within the hospital firewall to the user applications and vice versa.

 Opal makes use of two Firebase services: